wouterd/wouterd.github.io/_posts/2014-04-16-some-docker-tips-and-tricks.markdown

  - docker
  - infra
 summary: "Docker is a great tool, which can be daunting at first.
 Shells can be annoying to work with and have their gotchas.
-This post has some quick tips, tricks and shell one liners to help you use Docker"
+It took me some time to figure these out and I want to spare you the time.
+This post has some quick tips, tricks and shell one liners to help you use Docker."
 ---
 ### Removing All Containers and Images (Spring Cleaning)
 Spring cleaning one liner: